This blog post will look at the following aspects of WordPress security and provide additional resources to help you secure your WordPress site.

 Even if you hire a malware removal service or are using a paid subscription, there are times when the hacked site is destroyed beyond repair and malware can’t be cleaned.
 Sometimes all files need to be totally deleted off of the server and a fresh installation of WordPress followed by a restore of your website is the only way to get your site back up and running.

-- UpdraftPlus (affilliate): does an excellent job of backing up the largest of sites, and you can also save your backups to external services or drives.
-After testing the free version of UpdraftPlus, I can confidently say that it is a great backup plugin and have started using it on all of my sites.
-Check out our UpdraftPlus review to learn more about backing up your WordPress site.
+I use UpdraftPlus (affilliate) on all of my client sites. it does an excellent job of backing up the largest of sites, and you can also save your backups to external services or drives.
+Check out our UpdraftPlus review to learn more about backing up your WordPress site with UpdraftPlus.

 For a yearly fee, UpdraftPlus Premium is a great solution if you need WordPress multisite backup compatibility or enhanced features.